 LoadTracker CHP Maintenance

 SAV Systems provide a generous warranty of 24 months with every LoadTracker CHP Unit.
-Servicing is recommended at intervals of 8,000 operating hours, or 2 years from previous service if sooner.
+Servicing is recommended at intervals of 8,000 operating hours (for the XRGi 15G), or 6,000 hours (for the XRGi 20G), or 2 years from previous service if sooner.
 LoadTracker combined heat and power control panels transmit operating data via modem, enabling diagnostics at a distance.
 Further details are given on the LoadTracker CHP Maintenance Contract, available on request.

 For further information about these, or any other aspects of CHP servicing, feel free to contact us:

 by phone: 01483 771910